Act fast for Black Friday savings — our best sale of the year for river and inaugural Ocean Explorer cruises. Through December 4 only.

 And don’t miss your chance to extend your tour along the Gulf of Finland, by adding our optional excursion to Helsinki.
 Travel in first class comfort and style aboard the luxe Allegro Train as you’re whisked off to another of Europe’s most dazzling cities, celebrated for its thriving arts scene and sublime art nouveau architecture.

+This morning, enjoy a city tour including the Cathedral of Christ the Saviour, the KGB building, the Kremlin Towers, and the Arbat.
+Plus, you'll have free time to explore iconic Red Square, a UNESCO World Heritage Site where colorful St. Basil's Cathedral and Lenin's Mausoleum beckon.
 On today’s tour, you’ll also visit Moscow’s Metro, which serves as a sort of art gallery, a public-works remnant from the 1950s.
-Some stations even have massive chandeliers!
-This afternoon, enjoy leisure time for further explorations or join us for an optional tour to the World War II Museum and Poklonnaya Hill, where you can enjoy a lovely panorama of the city.
-After dinner onboard, join us this evening to admire even more views during an included Moscow by Night tour.
-You’ll witness New Maidens' Convent, Victory Hill, and have several photo stops including Red Square with its twinkling lights.
+Enjoy an included lunch and an afternoon at leisure.
+This evening, after dinner onboard, you’ll admire even more views during an included Moscow by Night tour.
+You’ll witness New Maidens' Convent, Victory Hill, and have several photo stops, including Red Square with its twinkling lights.

 Immerse yourself in the arts